ppy/osu-wiki/news/2023/2023-02-16-osu-taiko-world-cup-2023-registrations-now-open.md

 ## Prizes

-The osu!taiko World Cup 2023 offers a $2,000 prize pool, along with limited edition merch!
+The osu!taiko World Cup 2023 offers a $2,000 prize pool, along with limited-edition merch!
 The prize pool may increase further from **[community donations](https://opencollective.com/osu-tournaments/events/osu-taiko-world-cup-2023-13130e56)**!

 - **1st:** 50% of the prize pool, single-run merch, profile badge, **osu!taiko Champion** user title for one year
 - **2nd:** 30% of the prize pool, single-run merch, profile badge